hyperledger-archives/composer/site/jekylldocs/start/getting-started-cmd-line.md

 **Composer CLI**

-* `composer archive create -m digitalproperty-network --archiveFile digitalPropertyNetwork.zip` This command is used to create a Business Network Archive. `--archiveFile` is the name of the file.
+* `composer archive create -m digitalproperty-network --archiveFile digitalPropertyNetwork.bna` This command is used to create a Business Network Archive. `--archiveFile` is the name of the file.
 The `-m` is the npm module name of the business network to use.
 There is also a -d option to specify the directory the business network is in.
 Useful whilst developing the business network transactions functions.

-* `composer network deploy --archiveFile digitalPropertyNetwork.zip  --enrollId WebAppAdmin --enrollSecret DJY27pEnl16d` This deploys the business network to the HyperLedger runtime; the archive is specified but also the Hyperledger Entrollment Id and Secret (the secret if not included in the command line will be prompted for)
+* `composer network deploy --archiveFile digitalPropertyNetwork.bna  --enrollId WebAppAdmin --enrollSecret DJY27pEnl16d` This deploys the business network to the HyperLedger runtime; the archive is specified but also the Hyperledger Entrollment Id and Secret (the secret if not included in the command line will be prompted for)
 * `composer network list -n digitalproperty-network --enrollId WebAppAdmin --enrollSecret DJY27pEnl16d` This lists the deployed business network details. `-n` is the name of the business network.
 With the same options for the Hyperledger Entrollment Id and Secret (the secret if not included in the command line will be prompted for)